macie-korte/chameleon/README.md

 Here is an example scenario of how you would use this tool:

-## Identify a scenrio where Chameleon would be useful
+## Identify a scenario where Chameleon would be useful
+All of the following must be true for chameleon to be used:

 * Your communication to the third-party system uses HTTP requests
 * Your communication to the third-party system is synchronous - you expect a direct response to your call.